Friday, January 10, 2020

 If he’s disabled, why do I hear him spryly clomping around on his back patio?

 It seems there are always questions about people who collect disability, mostly from people who don’t like their own jobs.
-I had heard the question so often that my ears perked up when I thought I heard Walter running like a horse, clippity-clop, across the pavement.
+I had heard the question often enough that my ears perked up when I thought I heard Walter running like a horse, clippity-clop, across the pavement.
 Our fence was too high to see him.
 Maybe it wasn’t even him.

-“They’re doin it all errong!” he claimed, pointing at the new foundation.
-His brown eyes opened wide.
 Our downtown had originally been built and was being reconstructed in what is part of the bed of the San Lorenzo River.
 The soil is alluvial, soft and pliant.
+It seemed foolish to me, but I'm not an engineer.

 Barbara and I looked at each other, our eyes locking.
 This was our first conversation with Walter.